bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Delete tax zones

 To delete tax zones, send a request to the [Delete tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/delete-tax-zones) endpoint.
 Use the `id:in` query parameter to specify the tax zones you want to delete.
 Deleting a tax zone cascades to remove all associated tax rates.
+You cannot delete the default tax zone, whose `id` is 1.

 <!--
 type: tab